dstufft/twelve/README.rst

 specific hosting platform).

-Twelve attempts to provide a uniform and simple API to using 12factor_ inspired configuration without being specific archetype of backing service, nor to a single framework or hosting provider.
+Twelve attempts to provide a uniform and simple API to using 12factor_ inspired configuration without being tied to a specific archetype of backing service, nor to a single framework or hosting provider.

 .. _12factor: http://www.12factor.net/
 .. _dj-database-url: https://crate.io/packages/dj-database-url/